apache/spark/docs/sparkr.md

 </div>

 ## Running SQL Queries from SparkR
-A SparkDataFrame can also be registered as a temporary table in Spark SQL and registering a SparkDataFrame as a table allows you to run SQL queries over its data.
+A SparkDataFrame can also be registered as a temporary view in Spark SQL and that allows you to run SQL queries over its data.
 The `sql` function enables applications to run SQL queries programmatically and returns the result as a `SparkDataFrame`.

 <div data-lang="r"  markdown="1">